-Standards for RUL-based estimations are now handled and updated in IEC TC56 (see report above).
+Standards for RUL-based estimations are now proposed to IEC TC56 (see report above) and summary report in the following section.

 An internal support was initiated in investigating and facilitating contacts between partners on Wafer-test data exchange, standardized formats, etc., and on the upcoming EU Product Passport (vs. ISO TC 184, SC 4, Industrial data).
+Some other ideas are mentioned in section 5.

-4.5 Synergies in Standardization Work with other ECSEL/Chips JU projects
+4.5 Synergies in Standardization Work with other ECSEL/ChipsJU projects

-Since many aspects to be considered and handled in PowerizeD are partially shared with related ECSEL/Chips JU project where key partners of PowerizeD are also involved (e.g., AIT as task leader in PowerizeD, AI4CSM, AIMS5.0 and A-IQ Ready; Infineon AG, Infineon Dresden and Infineon Austria, OTH, MBAG, VIF, BME, HUA, and others in two or more of them, just to name a few), there are some synergy effects as demonstrated in the Roll-Up (Poster) which was already presented at several project meetings, Conferences, Workshops and standardization meetings (see, e.g., Section 4.2, and Figure 9).
+Since many aspects to be considered and handled in PowerizeD are partially shared with related ECSEL/ChipsJU project where key partners of PowerizeD are also involved (e.g., AIT as task leader in PowerizeD, AI4CSM, AIMS5.0 and A-IQ Ready; Infineon AG, Infineon Dresden and Infineon Austria, OTH, MBAG, VIF, BME, HUA, and others in two or more of them, just to name a few), there are some synergy effects as demonstrated in the Roll-Up (Poster) which was already presented at several project meetings, Conferences, Workshops and standardization meetings (see, e.g., section 4.2, and figure Figure 9).

-FIGURE 9: PRESENTATION OF STANDARDIZATION SYNERGIES THROUGH RESEARCH AT CONFERENCES AND WORKSHOPS
+FIGURE 9: PRESENTATION OF STANDARDIZATION RESEARCH AT CONFERENCES AND WORKSHOPS SYNERGIES THROUGH